How Do I Clean My Shower Screen?

-Stick them onto the glass until the entire surface is covered.
+Stick the towels onto the glass until the entire surface is covered.

 As the vinegar dries, you can put more soaked towels onto the surface or use a vinegar filled spray bottle to keep the towels damp.

-Leave the towels for at least one hour.
+Leave the towels on the glass for at least one hour.